mateooosh/distance-vector-routing/README.md

 # distance-vector-routing
-App that shows how distance vector routing algorithm works step by step with explanation.
+App shows how distance vector routing algorithm works step by step with explanation.
 Graph is fully modifable.
 There is option to export/import graph from JSON file.

 ## Technologies
  Project is created with: